 Communication with parents is important to us.
 Report cards and conferences provide meaningful information regarding your child's progress in school.

-All students receive three report cards each year.
+Our report cards are standards-referenced and are completed on a trimester basis.
 Watch the school calendar for the dates when report cards are issued.
-Dates vary by grade level.